antonycourtney/tabli/README.md

 ### Related Work

 Subjective Tab Manager was inspired by a similar Chrome Extension called [Project Tab Manager](https://chrome.google.com/webstore/detail/project-tab-manager/iapdnheekciiecjijobcglkcgeckpoia?hl=en), and the design grew out of my experiences using that extension.
-The main differences are that Subjective Tab Manager provides features for browsing and managing all open windows and tabs ( not just bookmarked ones ), and offers facilities for identifying how a bookmarked window has drifted from its original state and efficiently reverting to the bookmarked state.
+The main differences are that Subjective Tab Manager provides features for browsing and managing all open windows and tabs ( not just bookmarked ones ), and offers facilities for identifying how a bookmarked window has drifted from its original state and efficiently reverting to that original state.

 ## Feedback